ycm-core/YouCompleteMe/README.md

 where after fixing one diagnostic, another fix-it is available.

 Supported in filetypes: `c, cpp, objc, objcpp, cs`

+### The `GetDoc` subcommand

+Displays the preview window populated with quick info about the identifier under the cursor.
+This includes, depending on the language, things like:

+* The type or declaration of identifier
+* Doxygen/javadoc comments
+* Python docstrings
+* etc.

+Supported in filetypes: `c, cpp, objc, objcpp, cs, python, typescript`

 ### The `StartServer` subcommand